Infrastructure: The Data Donation Module (DDM)

 • Data donors can donate their data through a compact interface that combines donation instructions, the donation upload, donation feedback as well as donation consent.

-• Researchers can monitor their ongoing data donation projects through real-time participation statistics and an extensive exception-log.
+• Researchers can monitor their ongoing data donation collections through real-time participation statistics and an exception-log.

 Background Information